deftjs/DeftJS/README.md

 });
 ```

-References to view components can be established via the `control` annotation via component query selectors:
+References to view components can be established via the `control` annotation and view-relative component query selectors:

 ```javascript
 Ext.define( 'MyApp.controller.ContactsViewController', {